wellspringcp/wellspring/03-treasury-and-taxation/03-1-taxation.md

 ### Upper limit on taxation

-No landlord shall be taxed more heavily than at 10% of the income generated per unit of his natureses.
+No individual shall be taxed more heavily than at 10% of the income generated per income stream.
 All taxation exceeding this shall be **unenforceable**.
 There shall be no form of graduated income tax.
 The tax on all residents shall always be uniform.

 ## Incentives via tax discounts